 - a.
 Pull out an empty disk tray.
-Press the tray latch towards the right; the tray lever will release.
 Pull the handle outwards to remove the carrier from the enclosure. - b.
 Take off the bracket before installing hard drive.

 - c.
 Place the hard drive in the disk tray. - d.
 Install the mounting screws on each side to secure the drive in the tray.